Marja': Other clerical titles

-The highest marja' or “first-among-equals”, is called the Marja al-taqlid al-mutlaq.
+The highest marja' or "first-among-equals", is called the Marja al-taqlid al-mutlaq.

 Role, authority, requirements

 Traditionally, taqlid or "imitation" of an expert in Islamic jurisprudence (a mujtahid) is not only lawful but obligatory on many religious questions for all Muslims not so trained themselves; (on "matters of belief" or usulu 'din, it is obligatory for Shi'a to train themselves).

 From the perspective of Shi'i jurisprudence, during the occultation of the Mahdi, (for the past 1000+ years) the highest ranking Shia hawzah clerics are bestowed with responsibility for understanding and explaining Islamic religious jurisprudence.
 As of the 19th century, the Shia ulama taught believers to turn to "a source of taqlid" (marja' at-taqlid) "for advice and guidance and as a model to be imitated."

+Providing religious guidance

+Abbas Djavadi gives examples of how a muqallid would imitate their marja: